 It is a moderate trek (between 1,500m and 4,100m) traversing through the semi-nomadic villages of Gengu (3400m), Merak (3500m), Sakteng (2800m), Thakthi (2200m), and Joenkhar (1700m).
 Tour operators are not mandated to use a particular trail but the most common trail usually begins from Chaling and ends in Phongmey.
 Both these Geogs of Merak and Sakteng are an important watershed for Ngere Ama chu and Gamri chu rivers respectively.

 The campsites have been designed aesthetically to blend with local architecture and ambiance.
-Enclosed by a stonewall (with a gate to bring in the ponies to unpack trekking paraphernalia), the campsite is equipped with facilities such as tenting sheds, toilets, kitchens (in some), dining area and water supply.
-A signage describing the location, altitude, forest type, fauna, additional hiking trails in the locality, distance and time to next camp welcomes a visitor to each campsite.
+Enclosed by a stonewall (with a gate to bring in the ponies to unpack trekking paraphernalia), the campsite is equipped with facilities such as tenting sheds, toilets, kitchens (in some), a dining area, and water supply.
+A signage describing the location, altitude, forest type, fauna, additional hiking trails in the locality, distance, and time to next camp welcomes a visitor to each campsite.

 Day 01: Arrive Guwahati-S/Jongkhar

 Arrive at Guwahati airport in Assam, India.
 Meet our representative and drive to Samdrup Jongkhar, a trade hub for eastern Bhutan.
 In the evening stroll around the town.
 Overnight at Hotel in Samdrup Jongkhar.

 After an early breakfast, drive north to Trashigang.
 En-route we visit a local weaving center in Khaling.
 Later in the afternoon, we visit Trashigang Dzong, the administrative center for the valley.
 Overnight at Hotel in Trashigang.